-“I am to attend this class, the Headmaster said,” the girl insisted, her unswerving self-confidence doing nothing to make her likable.
+“I am to attend this class, the Headmaster said.”
+The girl’s unswerving self-confidence did nothing to make her likeable.

 Not Miss Wit but ‘misfit’, Peter thought, concealing a grin.

-“Take a seat then, Miss Wit,” the teacher said.
+“Take a seat, Miss Wit,” the teacher said.

 There were a number of free desks, but the dim wit – what a useful name – bagged the one next to his.
 He caught a whiff of her new uniform, a smell that recalled both pleasant and unpleasant memories.